reder9/streaming-poll/README.md

-# 🎉 Live Twitch Poll Viewer
+# 🎉 Live Poll Viewer (Twitch + TikTok Ready)

-This is a real-time web-based polling app that listens to chat messages from a Twitch channel and displays the results visually on a stylish, responsive webpage.
+This is a real-time web-based polling app that listens to chat messages from Twitch **and** TikTok channels and displays the results visually on a stylish, responsive webpage.
 It also includes simulation and reset tools, making it great for streamers to engage with their audience during livestreams.

-> 💡 This is built to eventually support TikTok and other platforms for unified live voting!
+> 💡 Already supports TikTok and Twitch out of the box!

 ---

 ## ✨ Features

-- 🔴 Real-time vote tracking from Twitch chat
+- 🔴 Real-time vote tracking from **Twitch** and **TikTok**
-- 📊 Responsive UI powered by Tailwind CSS
+- 📊 Responsive UI powered by Tailwind CSS and GSAP animations
 - 🧠 Configurable poll options via `poll.json`
 - 🧪 Simulate votes locally
-- 🔄 Reset votes at any time
+- 🔄 Reset votes at any time (with wipe and confetti animations)
 - 🔐 Environment-based credential handling

 ---